-Rhinitis is inflammation and swelling of the mucous membrane of the nose, characterized by a runny nose and stuffiness and usually caused by the common cold (see Viral Infections: Common Cold) or an allergy (see Allergic Reactions and Other Hypersensitivity Disorders: Seasonal Allergies).
+Rhinitis is inflammation and swelling of the mucous membrane of the nose, characterized by a runny nose and stuffiness and usually caused by the common cold (see Common Cold) or an allergy (see Seasonal Allergies).

 The nose is the most commonly infected part of the upper airways.
 Rhinitis may be acute (short-lived) or chronic (long-standing).
-Acute rhinitis commonly results from viral infections but may also be a result of allergies or other causes.
+Acute rhinitis commonly results from viral infections but may also be a result of allergies, bacteria, or other causes.
 Chronic rhinitis usually occurs with chronic sinusitis (chronic rhinosinusitis).

 Acute viral rhinitis:

 Allergic rhinitis is caused by a reaction of the body's immune system to an environmental trigger.
 The most common environmental triggers include dust, molds, pollens, grasses, trees, and animals.
 Symptoms include itching, sneezing, runny nose, stuffiness, and itchy, watery eyes.
+People may have headaches and swollen eyelids and also may cough and wheeze.
 A doctor may diagnose allergic rhinitis based on a person's history of symptoms.
 Often, the person has a family history of allergies.
 More detailed information may be obtained from blood tests or skin testing.

 Avoiding the substance that triggers the allergy prevents symptoms but is often not possible.
 Nasal corticosteroid sprays decrease nasal inflammation caused by many sources and are relatively safe for long-term use.
 Antihistamines help prevent the allergic reaction and thus symptoms.
 Antihistamines dry the mucous membrane of the nose but many of them also cause sleepiness and other problems, especially in older people.
-Newer ones require a prescription but do not have these side effects.
-Allergy shots (desensitization) help to build long-term tolerance to specific environmental triggers, but they may take months or years to become fully effective.
+Newer ones require a prescription but do not have as many of these side effects.
+Flushing a saltwater solution through the nose via a squeeze bottle or a bulb syringe (nasal irrigation) or using a saltwater spray as needed also can help symptoms.
+Injections that contain small amounts of the substance that triggers the allergy (called desensitization injections, or sometimes allergy shots) help to build long-term tolerance to specific environmental triggers, but they may take months or years to become fully effective.
 Antibiotics do not relieve the symptoms of allergic rhinitis.

 Atrophic rhinitis is a form of chronic rhinitis in which the mucous membrane thins (atrophies) and hardens, causing the nasal passages to widen (dilate) and dry out.
 This atrophy often occurs in older people.
+People who have granulomatosis with polyangiitis (formerly called Wegener granulomatosis) are also at risk.
 The cells normally found in the mucous membrane of the nose—cells that secrete mucus and have hairlike projections to move dirt particles out—are replaced by cells like those normally found in the skin.
-The disorder can develop in someone who had sinus surgery in which a significant amount of intranasal structures and mucous membranes were removed.
+The disorder can develop in people who had a significant amount of intranasal structures and mucous membranes removed during sinus surgery.
 A prolonged bacterial infection of the lining of the nose is also a factor.

 Crusts form inside the nose, and an offensive odor develops.
 People may have recurring severe nosebleeds and can lose their sense of smell (anosmia).

 Treatment is aimed at reducing the crusting, eliminating the odor, and reducing infections.
-Topical antibiotics, such as bacitracin applied inside the nose, kill bacteria.
-Estrogens and vitamins A and D sprayed into the nose or taken by mouth may reduce crusting by promoting mucosal secretions.
+Antibiotics, such as bacitracin ointment applied inside the nose, kill bacteria.
+Estrogens sprayed into the nose or taken by mouth and vitamins A and D taken by mouth may reduce crusting by promoting mucosal secretions.